-1) Develop Grants (up to \$10,000)
+Develop Grants (up to \$20,000)

-These are short-term grants that generate ideas and build capacity and common ground for shared action and learning by community stakeholders.
-Grants may support work such as determining organizational readiness or convening stakeholders as a cohort (geographic region, sector-specific i.e. the arts; social services) in development of practice and/or policy changes.
+These are short-term grants that generate ideas, build capacity and common ground for shared action and learning by community stakeholders.
+Grants may support work such as determining organizational readiness, supporting professional development such as anti-oppression training for staff and board, or convening stakeholders as a cohort (geographic region, sector-specific i.e. the arts; social services) in development of practice and/or policy changes.
 For example, organizations could explore what decolonizing their board structure or recruitment and retention strategies might look like.
-Activities are typically completed within six months.
+Activities are typically completed within six to 12 months.